kmdlogic/kmd-logic-document-generation-client/docs/Templates/Templates.md

 #### Configuring template subjects in SharePoint

-The SharePoint storage provider for Logic Document Generation relies on the document tags to filter out templates by `subject`.
+The SharePoint storage provider for Logic Document Generation relies on the directory name to filter out templates by `subject`.

-Locate the `.docx` template file in your SharePoint instance and tag them accordingly (e.g. add the tag `invoice` as per our example above).
+Locate the `.docx` template file in your SharePoint instance and put them in a directory matching your `subject` filter (e.g. add the template to an `invoice` directory as per the example above).

 #### Configuration template subjects in Azure Blob Storage